ThomasMeli/Interpretable_ML_Resources/README.md

 This repository is devoted to curating and organizing resources used to increase the ability of humans to understand and explain models.

 It prioritizes quality over quantity, limiting each subsection to the top 5-10 links we've found so far.
 It thus doesn't try to be exhaustive.

-For exhaustive aggregations, see the resources at the bottom of this page and the "overflow.md" file.
+The organization below follows the exceptional work, **Interpretable Machine Learning** by Serg Masís.

 # General XAI Packages